SCSModdingGuide/mappingguide/docs/tutorials/3_testing.md

 ![7zip interface](img/3_7zip.png)

-Once you have produced the .scs archive, you need to move it to your user folder -- by default located at ```C:\Users\<username>\Documents\Euro Truck Simulator 2```.
-Inside this folder, there should be a folder named ```mod```, so create one if it isn't there already. place the .scs archive inside the mod folder, then relaunch the game.
+Once you have produced the .scs archive, you need to **move** it to your user folder -- by default located at ```C:\Users\<username>\Documents\Euro Truck Simulator 2```.
+Inside this folder, there should be a folder named ```mod```, so create one if it isn't there already. place the .scs archive inside the mod folder.

+<a name="section4"></a>
+## 4. Loading the map

-launch the editor again, this time placing the map name in the command too, such as ```edit TestMap```.
+Launch the game again.
+You do _not_ need to enable the mod in the launchpad mod manager, the editor will read _everything_ in the mod folder. **Open** the editor, this time placing the map name in the command too, i.e. ```edit TestMap```.
 Ensure the capitalisation is the same as the editor filename.
 Your map should now load back into the editor, and you can press the _Run Map_ button to test the map.

 **hint:** On the writer's machine, the loading screen does not appear immediately.
 ALT+TAB out and back in and the game should load nearly instantly.

 ![in-game](img/3_ingame.jpg)

+## 5. When do I need to archive?

+Unlike most programs, the SCS game engine editor can't load what you've just saved.
+This is because the editor can only load the files currently loaded by the game, that being the game's base files, as well as any loaded mods.

+This means that **each time** you wish to load a map to continue work on it, you must update the archive with the latest version of the map found in the executable base/map folder.
+The same applies for testing the maps, even if you have a modified version of the map current open in your editor, it will revert to the archive version when you run the map to test.

 [<- Tutorial 2 - Creating a basic map](2_firstmap.md)